purdue-arc/sphero-swarm/README.md

 ## Acknowledgments
 - Special thanks to Imagination Labs for their collaboration and support.
-- We extend our sincere gratitude to Professor Severin Schneebeli for his invaluable guidance and expertise in supramolecular chemistry and organic synthesis.
+- We extend our sincere gratitude to Professor Severin Schneebeli for his invaluable guidance and expertise.
 His contributions have greatly enriched the project's interdisciplinary approach to molecular representation.